bajuniverse/ai-assistant/outputs/philippines_holidays_2026.md.summary.md

-Here is a concise summary of the Philippine National Holiday Calendar for 2026:
+Here is a concise summary of the Philippine National Holiday Calendar for 2026 in clear bullet points:

 **Regular Holidays:**